opencog/learn/run/2-word-pairs/README.md

   them for word-pair counting.
 Start it manually in the `submit` byobu window.
 The cogserver needs to be running first, and a database needs to be open (it should be in another byobu terminal).

+* `pair-count.scm`: A guile script that loaded needed modues and starts the cogserver.

+* `pair-marginals.scm`: A guile script that computes marginal statistics after pair countig has concluded.
+This needs to be run by hand.

 * `pair-split-one.sh`: helper script.
 This is used when the text appears in conventional paragraphs; it will split the paragraphs into